Ferrari chairman quits to leave Fiat's Marchionne in driving seat

 At the news conference, Marchionne said there were no plans for a Ferrari IPO nor to fold Ferrari into the Fiat group.
 He also said that winning on the Formula One track was “an essential part” of the Ferrari brand and a “non-negotiable target” for the group.

-Montezemolo, who has often toyed with the idea of entering politics, was a protege of Fiat patriarch Gianni Agnelli and became Ferrari's sporting director at the age of 26, helping its driver Niki Lauda to two of his three world titles and helped make Ferrari's symbol - the prancing horse - one of the world's most recognisable status symbols.
+Montezemolo, who has often toyed with the idea of entering politics, was a protégé of Fiat patriarch Gianni Agnelli and became Ferrari's sporting director at the age of 26, helping its driver Niki Lauda to two of his three world titles and helped make Ferrari's symbol - the prancing horse - one of the world's most recognizable status symbols.

 However, Ferrari has not won a drivers' or constructors' title since 2008, and Marchionne said on Sunday that the team's performance was "unacceptable".
 That was widely seen as a public sacking of Montezemolo.